-From this point of view it is one of the most successful constructions of genre from all over the world.
+From this point of view it is one of the most successful constructions of genre in the world.

-The emblem of Romanian culture also hosted first ample exhibitions and paintings and sculptures of national masters…
+– first ample paintings and sculptures exhibitions of national masters…

-Since 1958 this is home to George Enescu Philarmonic Orchestra hosting the biennial George Enescu Classical Music International Festival.
+Since 1958 this is home to George Enescu Philharmonic Orchestra hosting the biennial George Enescu Classical Music International Festival.